 - Spike sitting in front of his naked portrait with him correcting the people looking at it that the size wasn't to scale.

 - The Bollywood number with Brian and Lucy also features Mike and Ike and the janitor.

-- To Brian, Sands life reads like a comic book.
-So every time Brian explains about Sand's past it's illustrated as a comic book.
+- To Brian, Sands's life reads like a comic book.
+So every time Brian explains about Sands's past it's illustrated as a comic book.

 - It's clear Mike and Ike get some joy out of throwing out Brian's paper-mache dolls of them.

-- How much Brian fought to keep his bong.
+- How much Brian fights to keep his bong.

 - After Rebecca starts seeing her father while on NZT, she asks Brian if he ever has such visions.
 He explains that it's their brains' way of compartmentalizing their own thoughts so that they're easier to process, and he's had several of his own "guides" while on the drug.
 When she asks if anyone is there now, he says it's Josef Stalin.